 The new software also includes more sophisticated Bonjour gateway functionality.
 Apple continues to laugh all the way to the bank on its dated and limited Bonjour protocol while WLAN vendors are out-doing each other to provide creative solutions so customers can use popular consumer-grade Apple devices in the business WLAN despite Bonjour’s many shortcomings.
 Meru claims sophisticated service discovery and advertising policies to make Bonjour more usable and manageable in complicated WLAN environments.

 You’d expect vendors to compete on performance.
 Meru also wants to compete on price.
 The 832 AP, which is supposed to ship in the third quarter of this year, lists for $1,295.
 That’s about a $100 more than its 11n APs for a 3x performance increase.
 In other words, Meru is pricing its new APs to move (though it’s not the only vendor doing so).
-Other WLAN vendors can probably shrug off Meru’s criticisms, but this pricing strategy may get them to take notice.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Other WLAN vendors can probably shrug off Meru’s criticisms, but this pricing strategy may get them to take notice.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio